ashleyr05/DS4002-Project2/README.md

 There is a SCRIPTS folder that contains all of the source code files for our project.
 There is a DATA folder that contains all of the data for this project, and there is an OUTPUT folder that contains all of the visualizations generated in our project.

 ## Software and Platform
-Types of software used
+# Types of software used
   Visual Studio Code

-  Packages installed
+# Packages installed
-  Python, Jupyter, Pandas, Seaborn, Matplotlib, Numpy Platforms
+  Python, Jupyter, Pandas, Seaborn, Matplotlib, Numpy, Calmap
+# Platforms
   Windows and Mac

 ## Map of Documentation